 Canada Road/I-40 Interchange

-Lanes on I-40 will be built with 2 extra lanes at Canada Road for eventual expansion to 6 lanes to 385.
+Lanes on I-40 were built with 2 extra lanes at Canada Road for eventual expansion to 6 lanes to 385.

-The connector from Huff-n-Puff to Beverle Riviera will be part of Phase 1 of Canada Rd/I-40 project with a signal.
+The connector from Huff-n-Puff to Beverle Riviera was part of Phase 1 of Canada Rd/I-40 project with a signal.

 This design is free flow and is more efficient & safe.
 All right lanes do not stop.